ali92hm/tic-tac-toe/README.md

 You can use [ngrok](https://ngrok.com/) or [localtunnel](https://github.com/localtunnel/localtunnel) to test against slack locally.

+## CI
+This project uses Google Cloud platform for atomatic build, test and store containers in gcr registry.

 ## Deployment
-//TODO
+Google Container engine (Kubernetes) is used for deployment of this project.

+This cluster runs:

+* Kube-lego: for Let's encrypt cert management and tls
+* Ingress controllers: to manage incoming traffic from different domains (for staging and prod)
+* MongoDB: for database
+* Tic-Tac-toe express application (3 replicas)
+    * Slack command `/staging args` points to the staging environment
+    * Slack command `/ttt args` points to the prod enviroment

+## Monitoring
+Google Stackdriver is used for monitoring the cluster and creating alerts.
+It gathers logs from applications and allows users to run queries on them.

 ## Playing instructions
 ### Slack
 * Start a game by typing `/ttt challenge @opponent`
-    * There can be at most one game in progress per chanel
+    * There can be at most one game in progress per channel
     * You cannot challenge yourself
 * Place a move by typing `/ttt place [1-9]`
     * You can only play if you are a player of that game